Community Engagement

 Bach Society of Dayton sings with Gem City Ballet in The Magnificat

-We also collaborated with the University of Dayton Library to bring multimedia art to life through performances of J.S.
+We also collaborated with the University of Dayton’s Mirian Library to create a multimedia presentation of art to accompany performances of both J.S.
 Bach's and John Rutter’s settings of the Magnificat.
 The collaboration was funded in part by a grant from the Montgomery County Arts and Cultural District.

 2007-2008 – PROJECT SING